PAGE 170 — MERCER DIAL INDICATOR

-Mercer indicators are made in Switzerland.
-Except for the name on the dial they are the same as Compac indicators.
-These are some of the best inch-reading as well as metric dial indicators available.
-There is a very limited choice of models, however.
+Mercer indicators were made in Switzerland.
+All models were discontinued in 2020.
+Except for the name on the dial they were the same as Compac indicators.

 Why go through the trouble trying to buy a dial indicator that is hardly ever available?
 It's like the gourmand scouring the vineyards of southern France looking for that one vintage that appeals to him, while the rest of us are happy buying whatever is on sale at the local liquor store.